07 Nov '19

 Genius learns from nature, its own nature.
 Talent learns from art.
 Also, creativity and culture seem to be important.
 Olivia Wilde1

-In this group session (which runs until 10:30am) your group needs to write a document.
-I don’t want to be too dogmatic about the form and content—the whole point of this workshop is to throw out the rulebook—but here’s a example of the sorts of things that are usually important in describing an assessment item:
+In this group session your group needs to produce a (draft) document.
+I don’t want to be too dogmatic about the form and content—the whole point of this workshop is to throw out the rulebook—but here’s a example of the sorts of things that are usually important in an assessment item:

-description: a high-level description of what the task is and what the the students will be doing
+description: a high-level description of what the task is and what the students are required to deliver

 background/motivation: a bit more background on the task, tools, problem domain, as well as any pre-requisite skills the students will need